-1882 Energy Ventures was incorporated on October 11, 2023 as a wholly-owned Subsidiary of AboitizPower and is committed to transforming energy for a better world by decentralizing energy.
+1882 Energy Ventures is committed to transforming energy for a better world by decentralizing energy.
 The company builds and scales start-ups that drive sustainable solutions in homes, businesses, mobility, and networks.
-The company has established Solviva Energy, a residential solar provider that was launched in 2023.
+The company has established Solviva Energy, a residential solar provider launched in 2023.